KILI-BC/CPTester/README.md

 # CPTester
 ### A command line program that automatically tests another program
+### Please note that CPTester currently only works on Windows
 ## What exactly is CPTester?
 This project is intended to be used to automate the testing of another program.
 It is acomplished using `.in`-files and `.ans`-files that contain the expected input and output of the program in plain-text format.